 So let's take a look at the before and after, side by side.

 While it might not be the most revolutionary makeover, it is so much easier to find everything we need in the pantry, and we'll avoid buying multiples of staples that take a really long time to use up.
 That said, I have a few more things on my to-do list before I can call this pantry makeover fully complete.

-- Additional shelves: I haven't decided if they will be the shelves that are made for the pantry, or if they will be those wire shelf inserts, but we've got some unused space that I'd like to take advantage of.
+- Get additional shelves: I haven't decided if they will be the shelves that are made for the pantry, or if they will be those wire shelf inserts, but we've got some unused space that I'd like to take advantage of.

-- OXO POP containers: I started putting some of the specialty flours and baking mixes in OXO containers, but I have a few more I need to get.
-I like that they are plastic and that they stack easily.
+- Stock up on OXO POP containers: I started putting some of the specialty flours and baking mixes in OXO containers, but I have a few more I need to get.
+I like that they are airtight and that they stack easily.

 - Use up some of those random ingredients: There are a few things in there that I thought about tossing, but will still probably use up.
 I'm making a list and seeking out recipes so I can free up some more space for other winter staples, like canned goods and soups.